santiagonars/usa-tour/README.md

 A blog of my experience touring the USA by living on the road and exploring new places.
 ------------------------------------------------------------------------------------------------
-=> This repository contains all the code for creating a portfolio places visited using the Django web framework.
+=> This repository contains all the code for creating a portfolio of places visited using the Django web framework.

 Requires: